 Once due diligence is complete, the seller and their counsel will prepare comprehensive disclosure schedules.
 The disclosure schedules will list any exceptions to the representations and warranties that the seller is making in the transaction agreement.
 For example, the seller may represent and warrant to the buyer that there are no threatened or pending employment claims other than those claims listed on the employment matters schedule.

 Key issues to consider when drafting, reviewing, and negotiating employment-related disclosures include the following:

 - Do the disclosures accurately reflect the representations and warranties made in the transaction agreement?
 Are they consistent with statements previously made by the seller?

 - Have all contracts listed in the disclosure schedule been thoroughly reviewed?

 - Will any of the contracts listed in the disclosure schedule be impacted by a “change in control?”
 For example, will the “change in control” transaction trigger payment of incentive compensation or severance pay?

 - If employment litigation is listed, what is the potential exposure to the buyer?

 - Should the buyer request indemnification for any employment-related liabilities disclosed as part of the due diligence process?

 For over 25 years, Duffy & Sweeney has advised and counseled clients in connection with M&A transactions involving private companies.
 Allow our team of experienced practitioners to guide you through all stages of the transaction, from the initial letter of intent to the closing.
-Reach out to Greg to learn more.
+Contact Jean Harrington to learn more.